jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Rather than apply minutes of suspect reasoning, we can just ask the computer by making the change and running the tests._ ― Kent Beck

+_All race conditions, deadlock conditions, and concurrent update problems are due to mutable variables._ ― Robert C. Martin

 _The earlier you catch defects, the cheaper they are to fix._ ― David Farley

 _Tests are a reflection of the code.
 If tests are ugly or difficult to write, then the issue resides in the implementation, not the test.
 Refactor the implementation._ — Jim Humelsine

+_If you're good at the debugger it means you spent a lot of time debugging.
+I don't want you to be good at the debugger._ ― Robert C. Martin

 # Performance